MengeCrowdSim/Menge/doc/mengeDetails/elements.md

 @section sec_elemSummary Element Summary

-Menge is comprised of *xx* different element types.
+%Menge is comprised of *xx* different element types.
 Each serves a particular purpose in the overall crowd simulation task.
-By implementing each element's unique interface, the Menge framework can simulate scenarios across a vast behavioral space.
+By implementing each element's unique interface, the %Menge framework can simulate scenarios across a vast behavioral space.

 @section sec_elemTypes Element Types